-- 23. The board should take a risk-based approach when defining its compliance review policy and ensure that those areas deemed to pose the greatest risk to the firm are reviewed more frequently.
+- 34. As part of its compliance arrangements, the firm is responsible for appointing an MLCO who is responsible for monitoring the firm's compliance with its policies, procedures and controls to forestall, prevent and detect ML and FT.
+This Section should therefore be read in conjunction with Section 2.8.1. of this Handbook which sets out the roles and responsibilities of the MLCO. - 35.
+In addition to appointing an MLCO, the board must ensure that the policy for the review of compliance takes into account the size, nature and complexity of the business of the firm, including the risks identified in the business risk assessments.
+The policy must include a requirement for sample testing of the effectiveness and adequacy of the firm's policies, procedures and controls. - 36.
+The sample testing of the effectiveness and adequacy of the firm's policies, procedures and controls detailed above is often referred to as a CMP. - 37.
+The board should take a risk-based approach when defining its compliance review policy and ensure that those areas deemed to pose the greatest risk to the firm are reviewed more frequently.
 In this respect the policy should review the appropriateness, effectiveness and adequacy of the policies, procedures and controls established in accordance with the requirements of Schedule 3 and this Handbook.
-This includes, but is not limited to: - (a) the application of CDD measures, including ECDD, SCDD and enhanced measures; - (b) the Management Information ("MI") received by the board, including information on any branch offices and subsidiaries; - (c) the management and testing of third parties upon which reliance is placed for the application of CDD measures, for example, via an introducer relationship or under an outsourcing arrangement; - (d) the ongoing competence and effectiveness of the MLRO; - (e) the handling of internal disclosures to the MLRO and external disclosures and any production orders or requests for information to or from the FIS; - (f) the management of sanctions risks and the handling of sanctions notices; - (g) the provision of AML and CFT training, including an assessment of the methods used and the effectiveness of the training received by employees; and - (h) the policies, procedures and controls surrounding bribery and corruption, including both the employees and customers of the firm, for example, gifts and hospitality policies and registers. - 24.
-In accordance with Paragraph 15(1)(d) of Schedule 3, the firm shall ensure that a review of its compliance with Schedule 3 and this Handbook is discussed and minuted at a meeting of the board at appropriate intervals, and in considering what is appropriate, the firm shall have regard to the risk taking into account - (a) the size, nature and complexity of the firm, - (b) its customers, products and services, and - (c) the ways in which it provides those products and services. - 25.
-The board may delegate some or all of its duties but must retain responsibility for the review of overall compliance with the AML and CFT requirements of Schedule 3, this Handbook and the Relevant Enactments. - 26.
-Where the firm identifies any deficiencies as a result of its compliance review policy, it must take appropriate action to remediate those deficiencies as soon as practicable and give consideration to the requirements of Commission Rule 2.49. where the deficiencies identified are considered to be serious or material. - 27.
-Where the firm is managed or administered by another specified business, the responsibility for the firm and its compliance with Schedule 3, this Handbook and the Relevant Enactments is retained by the board of the managed or administered firm and not transferred to its manager or administrator.
+This includes, but is not limited to: - (a) the application of CDD measures, including ECDD, SCDD and enhanced measures; - (b) the Management Information ("MI") received by the board, including information on any branch offices and subsidiaries; - (c) the management and testing of third parties upon which reliance is placed for the application of CDD measures, for example, via an introducer relationship or under an outsourcing arrangement; - (d) the ongoing competence and effectiveness of the MLRO; - (e) the handling of internal disclosures to the MLRO and external disclosures and any production orders or requests for information to or from the FIU; - (f) the management of sanctions risks and the handling of sanctions notices; - (g) the provision of AML and CFT training, including an assessment of the methods used and the effectiveness of the training received by employees; and - (h) the policies, procedures and controls surrounding bribery and corruption, including both the employees and customers of the firm, for example, gifts and hospitality policies and registers. - 38.
+In accordance with Paragraph 15(1)(d) of Schedule 3, the firm shall ensure that a review of its compliance with Schedule 3 and this Handbook is discussed and minuted at a meeting of the board at appropriate intervals, and in considering what is appropriate, the firm shall have regard to the risk taking into account - (a) the size, nature and complexity of the firm, - (b) its customers, products and services, and - (c) the ways in which it provides those products and services. - 39.
+The board may delegate some or all of its duties but must retain responsibility for the review of overall compliance with the AML and CFT requirements of Schedule 3, this Handbook and the Relevant Enactments. - 40.
+Where the firm identifies any deficiencies as a result of its compliance review policy, it must take appropriate action to remediate those deficiencies as soon as practicable and give consideration to the requirements of Commission Rule 2.63 where the deficiencies identified are considered to be serious or material.

+41. Where the firm is managed or administered by another specified business, the responsibility for the firm and its compliance with Schedule 3, this Handbook and the Relevant Enactments is retained by the board of the managed or administered firm and not transferred to its manager or administrator.